New Scotland contract for head coach Townsend

 Scotland head coach Gregor Townsend has signed a contract extension until April 2026.

-Townsend has been in charge since 2017 and his previous deal was due to expire after this autumn's World Cup.
+Townsend, 50, has been in charge since 2017 and his previous deal was due to expire after this autumn's World Cup.

 Scotland finished third in the Six Nations and have risen to their highest place of fifth in the world rankings.